 (a) For the purposes of this HD I/M Regulation, the following definitions shall apply:

-“Affirmation of Fleet Wide Compliance” means a document issued to a fleet by the Executive Officer affirming that the vehicles within the given fleet are compliant with the requirements of this HD I/M Regulation and have a valid compliance certificate.
+“Affirmation of Fleet Wide Compliance” means a document issued to a fleet by the Executive Officer affirming that the vehicles within the given fleet are compliant with the requirements of this HD I/M Regulation.

-“Aftermarket part” means a performance and/or add-on part issued an Executive Order that exempts the part from the prohibitions of California Vehicle Code section 27156.
+“Aftermarket part” means a performance or add-on part issued an Executive Order that exempts the part from the prohibitions of California Vehicle Code section 27156.

-“Aftermarket parts label” means a product information label that is affixed to an aftermarket part that contains, at a minimum, the product name as exempted, CARB Executive Order number, instruction for proper installation, the manufacturer’s name and manufacturer’s address.
+“Aftermarket parts label” means a product information label that is affixed to an aftermarket part that contains, at a minimum, the product name as exempted, CARB Executive Order number, instruction for proper installation, the manufacturer’s name, and manufacturer’s address.

-“Agricultural vehicle” means a vehicle or truck-tractor trailer combination owned and/or operated by a farming business and used exclusively in agricultural operations to transport agricultural products to the first point of processing and does not include vehicles that do not directly support farming operations, such as personal use vehicles.
+“Agricultural vehicle” means a vehicle or truck-tractor trailer combination owned or operated by a farming business and used exclusively in agricultural operations to transport agricultural products to the first point of processing and does not include vehicles that do not directly support farming operations, such as personal use vehicles.